spetlr-org/spetlr/docs/transformations/README.md

 ## Fuzzy Select Transformer

-The `FuzzySelectTransfromer` is an ETL transformer that can process a single dataframe.
+The `FuzzySelectTransformer` is an ETL transformer that can process a single dataframe.
 Its purpose is to help create short concise select code that is somewhat insensitive to source columns that are misspelled or use different capitalization.

-To use, construct the `FuzzySelectTransfromer` with the following arguments:
+To use, construct the `FuzzySelectTransformer` with the following arguments:
 - `columns` The list of column names in the final dataframe in order.
 - `match_cutoff` A cutoff quality in the range [0,1] below which matches will not be accepted.
   See [difflib arguments](https://docs.python.org/3/library/difflib.html#difflib.get_close_matches) for details.